satovarr/unitutor/README.md

 # Backend Deployment
-The changes needed from dev to dep branches are
+The changes needed from dev to dep branches are:

 1. move /api/. to /